Rodeo (2022 French film): Cast

+Release

 The film won the Golden Puffin Award at the 2022 Reykjavík International Film Festival.
 At the Seville European Film Festival, the film won the Cinephiles of the Future award and Ledru was cowinner with Zar Amir Ebrahimi of the award for Best Actress.
 The film won the Audience Award for the Altered States program at the 2022 Vancouver International Film Festival.

-Rodeo was released theatrically in France on 7 September 2022 by Les films du losange.
-It is set to be released in select theatres in the United States on 17 March 2023 by Music Box Films.
+Rodeo was released theatrically in France on 7 September 2022 by Les Films du Losange.
+It is was released in select theatres in the United States on 17 March 2023 by Music Box Films.